 - Field Service Technician

-There were about 13,800 jobs for Robotics Technician in 2016 (in the United States).
+In the United States, there were 13,800 jobs for Robotics Technician in 2016.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Robotics Technician by 2026.
 The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Robotics Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.

 Robotics Technicians make between $37,090 and $88,860 a year.